University of Glasgow: School of Lawglasgow.ac.uk/law

 - International Economic Law, LLM

 - International Law & Security, LLM

 - General LLM

-The LLM programme is delivered through a blend of lectures and seminar style teaching.
-Courses are run over two semesters, providing the opportunity for in-depth study without the immediate pressure of examination preparation.
+The LLM programme is delivered through a blend of lectures and seminar-style teaching.
+Courses run for a single semester, with students being required to take three courses each semester.
 Coursework forms part of the overall assessment alongside exams and provides a way for you to measure your progress throughout the year.
 You will also be required to submit a dissertation at the end of the programme.

 Flexibility in the LLM programme structure allows ‘tailoring’ of the programme.
 There are two ways to select your LLM programme:

-4 courses from the selected specialised programme + dissertation.
+- Specialised LLM: At least 4 courses from the selected specialised programme + 2 other courses + dissertation

 A full list of courses and combinations is available online.

 Erasmus Mundus Joint Master